PLN-team/pyPLNmodels/README.md

 ### Rank Constrained Poisson lognormal for Poisson Principal Component Analysis (aka PLNPCA)

+This model is efficient for dimension reduction and scales to high-dimensional count data.
+It is a variant of the PLN model with a rank constraint on the covariance matrix.
+It can be seen as a generalization of the [probabilistic PCA](https://academic.oup.com/jrsssb/article/61/3/611/7083217) to count data.
+We allow the user to specify the rank of the covariance matrix, and specify multiple ranks at the same time.

 ```
 pca =  PlnPCAcollection.from_formula("endog ~ 1  + tree + dist2ground + orientation ", data = oaks, take_log_offsets = True, ranks = [3,4,5])